UCIDataScienceInitiative/IntroR_Workshop/index.md

   + use setwd() to set the working directory to the folder where the data files are.

 EX1.
 Import data
-  + 1.1  to mport the data "auto-mpg.csv" and store it as an object "data", run the code data = read.csv(file = "auto-mpg.csv", header = FALSE, na.strings= "NA").
+  + 1.1  to import the data "auto-mpg.csv" and store it as an object "data", run the code data = read.csv(file = "auto-mpg.csv", header = FALSE, na.strings= "NA").
 We need to set header = FALSE since the data starts right from the first line (no header).
 Look at the data set to see what string/symbol is used to denote missing values; in this data "NA" is used, so na.strings = "NA" is specified in the read.csv().
 You can also use read.table() but you will need to specify sep="," additionally.
   + 1.2 (optional) Read data file "auto-mpg.data-original".
 What happens and why?
 Check the original data file.

 EX2.
 General check for the data